-Your greenhouse needs to be well-ventilated to allow fresh air to circulate.
+Your DIY greenhouse kit needs to be well-ventilated to allow fresh air to circulate.
 This is a good way to prevent the build-up of moisture.

 You can improve airflow by installing vents, exhaust fans, and louvers in your greenhouse structure.
 Your greenhouse size and shape will determine the maximum amount of these ventilation add-ons you’ll be able to work with.

 Monitor your greenhouse’s humidity levels with a hygrometer.
 Ideally, you want to aim for a range between 50% to 70%.
 This range is best for healthy plant growth.

 If your humidity levels are off the charts and affecting the growth and health of your plants, you should get a dehumidifier.
 This device will help to control the humidity levels in a greenhouse by removing excess moisture from the air.

 Humidifiers come in different sizes, so choose one that won’t take up too much space in your greenhouse, but big enough to handle the amount of moisture you need to remove.

 If you water your greenhouse plants only when necessary by allowing the soil to dry out between waterings, you won’t have excess water buildup in the soil.
 Additionally, allow for proper drainage holes in your grow bags, beds, and pots.
 If you are able to, install a water system that allows you to control the amount of water delivered to each plant.

 The temperature inside your gardening greenhouse can have an impact on the humidity levels.
 Try to keep the temperature between 60°F to 80°F (15.6°C to 26.7°C) at daytime.
 Since nights are usually cooler, slightly lower your greenhouse’s temperature during the night.
 Install a cooling or heating system to maintain a consistent temperature.